-With almost 80% of organisations proactively reducing their paper use, the bring-your-own-device (BYOD) policy is fast catching on as a boardroom practice.
+With more and more organisations proactively reducing their paper use, the bring-your-own-device (BYOD) policy is fast catching on as a boardroom practice.
 But regardless of how expensive or features-packed a board portal may be, its very purpose as a collaboration tool is defeated if access is limited to certain users or platforms.

-Solution: Users avail of board portals for a host of reasons, but foremost among them is the need to collaborate with as many people as possible in real time.
-Among the leading software solutions for paperless meetings, Convene delivers the total virtual boardroom experience with full multi-platform support for PC, iOS and Android.
+Solution: Users avail of hosted board portals for a reason, but at the forefront of those reasons is the need to collaborate with as many people as possible in real time.
+Real time collaboration is always important within a company.
+This is why hosted board portals are highly demanded for its ability to create digital co-working spaces for multiple people at the same time.
+Among the leading software solutions for paperless meetings, Convene delivers the total virtual boardroom experience with full multi-platform support for PC, iOS, and Android.
 In life as in board portals, why settle for what’s good when you can have what’s best?

 People often overlook the fact that the most important aspect of a meeting is not only what participants contribute, but especially what they take away from it.
-For many, note-taking is an effective way to process, retain and act on information.
+This comes in the form of note-taking, which, for many, is an effective way to process, retain, and act on information.

 That’s why advocates of traditional meetings are quick to point out that in spite of technological advancements, there will always be people partial to making handwritten notes instead of tapping away at physical or on-screen keyboards.

 Solution: Cut costs and get the best of both worlds with paperless productivity software that lets you handle digital files the same way you would use physical ones.
-For instance, Convene gives you not only the freedom to annotate, draw figures, flag important pages and leave sticky notes on your meeting files, but also the option of sharing the same with your fellow participants.
-Just like its namesake, the Whiteboard feature even enables multiple users to write or draw on a blank white space to convey their ideas to everyone in the meeting.
+For instance, Convene gives you not only the freedom to annotate, draw figures, flag important pages and leave sticky notes on your meeting files, but also provides you the option of sharing the same with your fellow participants.

 Have you encountered any or all of these common virtual boardroom mistakes, or perhaps know some that weren’t mentioned here?